SYE Conference: Program Descriptions

 Preparing for Graduate School / Graduate Programs at Marist

-Mallory Maggiacomo, Senior Assistant Director of Admission & Kelly Holmes, Director of Graduate Admission
+Mallory Maggiacomo, Senior Assistant Director of Admission & Brian Scott, Associate Director of Graduate Admission

 This session will address commonly asked questions about the graduate school admission process.
 A graduate education is an investment that requires patience, planning, and perhaps some sacrifice.
 But it is an investment that will reward you with a lifetime of intelligent living, responsible citizenship, and a higher standard of opportunity for career and social success.
 This presentation will also briefly review the graduate programs offered at Marist